cosbor11/user-asset-translator/README.md

  - **XML Data Provider**:
    This is a user or client system that posts xml payloads to our HTTPS endpoint or an SFTP folder.
  - **Report Consumer**:
-   This is a user or client system that downloads files from our sftp server
+   This is a user or client system that downloads files from our SFTP server
  - **SFTP Service:**
     Only one server is needed.
 Clients can have separate inbox and outbox folders that only they have access to.
 Amazon has a managed service as part of their [aws-transfer-family](https://aws.amazon.com/aws-transfer-family) services.
-You can setup an sftp inbox to point to a specific s3 buckets and sub folders.
+You can setup an SFTP inbox to point to a specific s3 buckets and sub folders.
 See the S3 Bucket/Cloud Filestore section for more information.
-GCP does not have a managed sftp service, so we can just setup a medium-sized high compute instance with a community docker linux image with sftp service running and a file listener to immediatly move the files from the instance to a file store.
+GCP does not have a managed SFTP service, therefore, we can setup a medium-sized high compute instance with a community docker linux image with SFTP service running and a file listener to immediatly move the files from the instance to a file store.

-    Note: For both solutions, we should setup Route 53 or DNS CNAME to give our clients a pretty url to use.
+    Note: For both solutions, setup a Route 53 or DNS CNAME to give our clients a pretty url to use.

     > **Security and Authentication:**
     > *The AWS solution* can be done with an RSA PrivateKey (no need for username and password)
-    > *The GCP solution* would require ssh-ing into the linux service and adding usernames and passwords for our client(s).
-We can this into a firebase user pool if need be.
+    > *The GCP solution* would require system admins to ssh into the linux SFTP service to add username and password for our clients.
+We use Firebase user pool if need be.
-    > *IP Whitelisting** should be done for both solution as an additional layer of security
+    > *IP Whitelisting** to be done for both solutions as an additional layer of security
-    >*Firewall* configuration should to only allow ssh and ftp ports to be accessible
+    >*Firewall* configuration to only allow ssh and SFTP ports to be accessible
  - **AWS Gateway/Cloud Endpoint**
-    A Cloud Managed API Gateway can have resfull endpoint configurations that are flexible to be re-directed to a different subsystem or integration enpoint at any point.
+    A Cloud Managed API Gateway can have RESTful endpoint configurations that are flexible to be re-directed to a different subsystem or integration enpoint at any time.
     One of the advantages of using an API gateway is we can easily leverage a managed service for user management
   - **Cognito/Firebase**
     We can use `Cognito` or `Firebase` to onboard users into user pools, manages permissions, rotate and store credentials, as well as facilitate client self-serving password update.